agrc/gis.utah.gov/about/policy/license-disclaimer/index.md

 ## Disclaimer
 {: .text-left}

-The data herein, including but not limited to geographic data, tabular data, analytical data, electronic data structures or files, are provided as is; without warranty of any kind, either expressed or implied, or statutory, including, but not limited to, the implied warranties or merchantability and fitness for a particular purpose.
+These data, including (but not limited to) geographic data, tabular data, or analytical data, are provided "as is" without any express or implied warranties.

 This data is provided as a public service and should be used for informational purposes only.
 AGRC reserves the right to change or revise published data and/or these services at any time.